-Here I am, all gutted and trussed up like a Christmas turkey.
-Carnations everywhere, Easter lilies at my feet, and, thanks to my old friend Eustace, calla lilies at my head.
+Here I am, gutted and trussed up like a Christmas turkey.
+Carnations everywhere.
+Easter lilies at my feet and, thanks to my old friend Eustace, calla lilies at my head.
 Just like that Diego Rivera painting—why did Eusie have to spend so much money on this, closing the barn door after this horse has left?

 You could say that I have committed a mortal sin.
 According to the Church fathers, that means the sin must be of a “grave matter.”
 (Indeed.)
 You must commit it with full knowledge that it is a mortal sin.
-(Of course, I knew damn well what I was doing.)
+(Of course, I knew what I was doing!)
 You must do it voluntarily.
-(Well, no one exactly twisted my arm.)
-However, I do feel a bit guilty that poor Mother was so beside herself with grief—after all, I had been her brilliant one, her highly educated, carefully raised, hothouse plant.
-I, Oscar, after my maternal grandfather, who also chose the same grand not-entrance-into-but-exit-out-of this vale of tears.
+(Well, no one twisted my arm.)
+However, I do feel a bit guilty that poor Mother was so beside herself with grief—after all, I had been her brilliant one, her educated, carefully raised, hothouse plant.
+I, Oscar, after my maternal grandfather, who also chose the same grand not-entrance-into-but-exit-out of this vale of tears.
 You might argue that I should not have given in to despair—to be honest, I was in a fugue state.
 No, that’s not right, it was a toccata of ratcheting rage.
 The fugue was merely the release.
 Then the “voluntary.”

-It was a bit unkind, I admit, as no one had the slightest idea what that meant, except that I noted that it would be accompanied by chocolates and a lovely Hungarian dessert wine that I had been saving for just such a special occasion.
+It was a bit unkind, the last entry, as no one had the slightest idea what that meant, except that I noted that it would be accompanied by chocolates and a lovely Hungarian dessert wine that I had been saving for just such a special occasion.

 Having then taken my special “aperitif” just before the guests arrived, I knew that the drowsiness I felt as I stood up and raised my glass for the denouement presaged an irrevocable sleep.
-Ting-ting-ting, I tapped a glass with my silver fork—My dear Friends!
-I will be leaving you all, going to a place where you cannot, but before I do, I have some things I have been wanting to say for a long, long time.
+I tapped a glass with my silver fork.
+“My dear Friends!
+I will be leaving you all, going to a place where you cannot, but before I do, I have some things I have been wanting to say for a long, long time.”

 I turned to Eusie, my best and dearest friend:

-—Hold on.
-Father Jack bristled.
-“Judge not, lest ye be judged,” Oscar.
-And he stood up, immaculate in his collar and clerical black and, with his belly bulge, looking not unlike the proverbial priestly penguin, he dropped my good linen napkin on his dirty plate and turned to leave the room.
+“Hold on,” Father Jack bristled.
+“Judge not, lest ye be judged, Oscar.”
+And he stood up, immaculate in his collar and clerical black and, with his belly bulge, looking not unlike the proverbial priestly penguin, dropped my good linen napkin on his dirty plate and turned to leave the room.

 I promise you: I shall be in touch…